-From here, a 20-minute stroll brings you to Piazza di Spagna.
-Famous all over the world, in part for having appeared in films from the unforgettable Roman Holiday to Woody Allen's To Rome with Love, the Spanish Steps that ascend towards the church of Trinità dei Monti and the Barcaccia fountain by Bernini are a popular meeting place both for tourists and the people of Rome who have finished their shopping in the nearby Via Condotti and Via Frattina.
-These streets include luxury boutiques for brands such as Bulgari – which opened here in 1905 – Hermès, Cartier, Ferragamo, Battistoni – historic men's tailors – Ferré, Fendi, Tiffany and Versace.
+Piazza di Spagna is famous all over the world, in part for having appeared in films such as the unforgettable Roman Holiday and Woody Allen's To Rome with Love.
+The Spanish Steps that ascend towards the church of Trinità dei Monti and the Barcaccia fountain by Bernini are a popular meeting place both for tourists and the people of Rome.
+These streets include luxury boutiques such as Bulgari, which opened here in 1905, Hermès, Cartier, Ferragamo, Battistoni, as well as historic men's tailors Ferré, and the jewellers Tiffany.

-The Botanic Gardens in Rome date back to the 13th century, though they were developed primarily in the 19th century.
-Open 9.30 a.m. – 6.30 p.m., closed on Sundays and holidays.
+These gardens date back to the 13th century, though they were developed primarily in the 19th century and include many neoclassical sculputures, architectural features, as well as outdoor performances and food vendours.
+The perfect place to relax away from the madding crowds.
+Open 9.30am 6.30pm, closed on Sundays and public holidays.
 Orto Botanico, Largo Cristina di Svezia 24, 00165 Rome.